pyroscope/pimp-my-box/docs/setup.rst

 account on that machine, or create an ``ansible`` one – any part of the documentation that refers to ‘the workstation’ then means that account.

-To get it running on Windows is also possible, by using `Bash for Windows 10`_ (this is untested, success stories welcome).

 See the `Ansible Installation Documentation`_ for how to install it using the package manager of your platform.
 Make sure you get the right version that way, the playbooks are tested using Ansible *2.9.5*.